1. The Dark Genome

 A random walk in the space of dark genome led to the first proof of the concept i.e., synthesis of functional proteins

 from intergenic sequences of E.coli (Dhar et al 2009).
 Subsequently, antimalarial, antimicrobial and anti cancer molecules were produced in the lab using intergenic sequences of E.coli, D.melanogaster and S.cerevisiae.
-Recently, we made tRNA encoded peptides and reported their strong anti leishmania property (for publications click here)
+Recently, we made tRNA encoded peptides and reported their strong anti leishmania property.
+Here is the list of publications.

 This has led to spinning off "Foresight Biotech Pvt Ltd", a drug discovery company.